tocco/tocco-docs/glossary.rst

         Slack channel `operations_public <https://app.slack.com/client/T0S4PA46T/C2R6SKHGC>`_ that can be used to contact the operations team.

+    PD4ML
+        `PD4ML`_ is a Java-based HTML to PDF converter used by some legacy reports.

+        New reports should use :term:`wkhtmltopdf`.

     Remote Repository
         In :term:`Artifactory`, Remote Repositories can be configured.
 For such repositories, Artifactory will forward requests to the configured upstream repository and cache the result for later use.